marrow/web.dispatch.object/README.rst

 Now that you have a prepared dispatcher, and presuming you have some "base object" to start dispatch from, you'll need to prepare the path according to the protocol::

-    path = "/foo/bar/baz"  # Initial path, i.e. the path component of a URL.
+    path = "/foo/bar/baz"  # Initial path, i.e. an HTTP request's PATH_INFO.
     path = path.split('/')  # Find the path components.
     path = path[1:]  # Skip the singular leading slash; see the API specification. path = deque(path)  # Provide the path as a deque instance, allowing popleft.

 Of course, the above is rarely split apart like that.
-We split apart the invidiual steps of path processing here to more clearly illustrate the process.
+We split apart the invidiual steps of path processing here to more clearly illustrate.
 In a web framework the above would happen once per request that uses dispatch.
+This, of course, frees your framework to use whatever internal or public representation of path you want: choices of separators, and the ability for deque to consume arbitrary iterables.
+An RPC system might ``split`` on a period and simply not have the possibility of leading separators.
+Etc.

 You can now call the dispatcher and iterate the dispatch events::